Chellaston: History

 Chellaston was once one of the largest producers of mined alabaster in the United Kingdom, which was used to produce Nottingham Alabaster.
 By the end of the 18th century, Chellaston was exporting its poor grades of alabaster as gypsum and it was transported via the local canals for markets in Derby and The Potteries.
 It was even used by Josiah Wedgwood for plaster moulds to shape his pottery.
 The remains of Chellaston's pits can be found at the bottom of Pit Close Lane and Woodgate Drive, and the site is now popular with BMX bikers and teenagers.

 Chellaston grew substantially between 1880 and 1950, with a number of areas being developed for housing.
 These developments included housing around Glenwood Road, Station Road, and north of Sutton Avenue.
 After 1950, the village grew even more: houses were built in the Springfield Road and St Peter's Road areas, among others.
 By the 1990s, extensive housing complexes had emerged, most notably on Sutton Avenue, Maple Drive, and Parkway.

 As of 2009, Chellaston has become a large Derby suburb; much larger than the original village.
 Two distinct housing estates to the east and west of the centre have been built.
-The eastern estate can be found on Snelsmoor Lane, and the west estate sprawls in an arc from the Bonnie Prince public house on Swarkestone Road to the bottom of Sinfin Moor Lane and Baltimore Bridge.
+The eastern estate can be found on Snelsmoor Lane, and the west estate sprawls in an arc from the Hickory's Smokehouse Derby restaurant on Swarkestone Road to the bottom of Sinfin Moor Lane and Baltimore Bridge.